Mohammad-Shadman/simpleConsoleEncryptionTool/README.md

 Proper use:

-                Input the file to encrypt/decrypt, fileToRead
+                Input the file to encrypt/decrypt, fileToRead.
-                The type of key to use(-f file -i input) followed by the key, -i keyInput (or) -f keyFile The output name of the encrypted/decrypted file.
+                The type of key to use(-f file -i input) followed by the key, -i keyInput (or) -f keyFile.
+                The output name of the encrypted/decrypted file.

                 *optional*